openhab/openhab-addons/bundles/org.openhab.binding.entsoe/README.md

 # ENTSO-E Binding

 This binding fetches day-ahead energy spot prices from ENTSO-E, the European Network of Transmission System Operators for Electricity.
-This binding fetches day-ahead energy spot prices from ENTSO-E, the European Network of Transmission System Operators for Electricity.

 Users can select a specific area to retrieve the relevant energy prices.
 This binding helps users monitor and manage their energy consumption based on real-time pricing data.
-It is recommended to use this binding together with a currency provider (g.e.
-Freecurrency binding) for exchanging euro spot prices to local currency.
+It is recommended to use this binding together with a currency provider (e.g. [Freecurrency binding](https://www.openhab.org/addons/bindings/freecurrency/)) for exchanging euro spot prices to local currency.

 ## Supported Things